twallema/pyIEEM/data/README.md

 + `population_density_SWE_2019.csv`: Population, land area and population density per Swedish county in 2019.
 Cleaned version of `BE0101U1_20230706-191203.csv`.

 + `age_structure_FR_2019.csv`: Population of metropolitan France in 2019.
 Clean version of `pop-totale-france-metro.xlsx`.
 Elongated until 120 years of age.

+#### contacts

+##### matrices

+###### FR

+`comesf_formatted_matrices.csv`: Contains the contact matrices from the ComesF study.
+Stratified into: 1) five year age intervals, 2) locations: home, work, leisure_public, leisure_private, school.
+3) Economic activity (NACE 21) - matrices at home, schools, leisure_public, leisure_private do not differ with economic activity.
+They are only present for every sector to make subsequent extraction more elegant.
+4) Daytype: weekday, weekendday, average.
+5) Vacation: True or False.
+6) Absolute number of contacts or integrated contact duration.

 ##### proximity